Harassment and Bias Prevention Training Program 2023

 September 30, 2025

 CPB will not evaluate and approve alternative training programs.
-Your station must determine whether the training you elect to use covers the following topics necessary to qualify:
+Your station must determine whether the training you select to use covers the following topics necessary to qualify:

 1. What constitutes acceptable and unacceptable workplace behavior;